Adaptive Iterative Linearization Galerkin Methods for Nonlinear Problems: Galerkin approach and a posteriori error analysis

 \subsection{A posteriori error analysis based on a \emph{nonlinear} elliptic reconstruction}

 In this section we devise an a posteriori error estimate for the \emph{linear} Galerkin iteration~\eqref{eq:itN1} based on applying the reconstruction technique to a \emph{nonlinear} discrete problem equivalent to \eqref{eq:itN1}.
-We underline that our approach does not require the computation of a solution to a nonlinear problem in practice.
+We underline that the nonlinear problem~\eqref{eq:newnonlinear}, exactly as in the case of the linear elliptic reconstruction from~\eqref{eq:reconit}, is of purely theoretical relevance in the derivation of the estimator, and does not need to be solved in the actual computations.

-We define an operator $\psi_N: X \to X_N$, where, for fixed $w \in X$, we let $\psi_N(w)$ to be the Riesz representative of~$\F(w)$ with respect to the inner product in~$H$, i.e.
+We define an operator $\psi_N: X \to X_N$, where, for fixed $w \in X$, we let $\psi_N(w)$ to be the Riesz representative of~$\F(w) \in X_N'$ with respect to the inner product in~$X$, i.e.

-Note that, if $\u_N$ is a solution of the \emph{nonlinear} Galerkin approximation of~\eqref{eq:F=0weak} with respect to the discrete space~$X_N$, i.e.
+Note that, if $\u_N$ is the solution of the \emph{nonlinear} Galerkin approximation of~\eqref{eq:F=0weak} with respect to the discrete space~$X_N$, i.e.

 then it holds that $\psi_N(\u_N)=0$.